jonas-schievink/ftdi-protocol/README.md

 CPU load low.
 The timer can be adjusted to improve communication latency at the cost of higher CPU load.

-`wValue`: Latency in unspecified units (in range 12-255).
+`wValue`: Latency in milliseconds (in range 12-255).

 ### `SIO_REQ_GET_LATENCY_TIMER`

 Get the latency timer value.

-Response: 1 Byte latency (in range 12-255).
+Response: 1 Byte latency (in range 2-255 milliseconds).

 ### `SIO_REQ_SET_BITMODE`

-Sets the Bitmode for a set of pins.
+Sets the Bitmode of the output pins.

 `wValue` parameter:

 Bits | Meaning
 -----|--------
- 0-7 | Pins to modify (0 = all)
+ 0-7 | Pin directions (0 = input, 1 = output)
 8-15 | The Bitmode to switch to

 ### `SIO_REQ_READ_PINS`